 After staring at a can of pumpkin puree for the last few months, I thought I should get down to actually using it.
 But, I am too lazy to go to all the trouble of making a pie crust, so I opted for something that can be whipped up in a few minutes and “cook” without supervision in the fridge.
 Alas, pumpkin chia pudding was born.
 Since I had no yogurt in the fridge, I used some canned coconut milk to boost the creaminess of the pudding and the combo of these two flavors worked really well!

 Chia pudding is so easy to make and, unlike all the other food fads circulating, it can actually taste pretty good.
 You can easily substitute the liquids used to be dairy-free or the fruit to change up the flavor.

 Topping it with toasted nuts and coconut (or fruit) really adds a nice crunch and complexity to the mouthfeel.

-Chia is jammed packed with soluble fiber and omega-3s which help to keep your heart healthy and can help to keep you fuller longer.
-Once topped with nuts, the amount of protein, fiber and good fats are even higher.
+Chia is jammed packed with soluble fiber and omega-3s which help to keep your heart-healthy.
+Once topped with nuts, the amount of protein, fiber, and good fats are even higher.

 - 1 cup coconut milk